 This change allows you to be able to use a folder structure like that of AppGameKit Tiers 1 and 2 in that the "media" subfolder will be located in the same folder as your main script file.

 AppGameKit for Python supports loading Tier 1 plugins with its import_plugin method.

 plugin = import_plugin("ExamplePlugin") print(plugin.AddFloat(5, 7)) # prints 12.0

 In order to use a plugin, its folder will need to be copied into a subfolder called "Plugins" where your main script is located.
 The resulting file structure will be something like this:

 main.py appgamekit.pyd Plugins / ExamplePlugin / Commands.txt Windows.dll

-Unlike with Tier 1, the Commands.txt file for the plugin also needs to be in the plugin folder and distributed with your game.
+Unlike with Tier 1, either the Commands.txt file for the plugin also needs to be in the plugin folder and distributed with your game or passed as a string when calling import_plugin.
 Plugin method names will have the same character casing specified in the Commands.txt file.

 Multiple command definitions with the same command name in the Commands.txt file will be loaded, however only the last definition processed will be available.
 In order to have access to all command definitions, the Commands.txt file will need to be changed such that each command definition has a unique name.

 The Application class encapsulates the creation and destruction of the AppGameKit window.
 It is recommended that developers instantiate an Application object using a with block and put all game code inside the with block.

 The enable_debug_log() method has been added to turn on log() method output.
 Without calling this first, log() calls do nothing.
 This allows one to enable the log() method calls during development and leave them disabled for release easily with a single command call.